We've independently reviewed this article to make sure it's as accurate as we can make it.

 Check the Error Code Before Moving Forward

-If you can hear your dryer beeping, you need to take a look at the error code to figure out what is wrong.
-Instead of having to guess what is wrong with your dryer, most of these machines have an error booklet you can use to figure out what is wrong that way, you can find the solution as quickly as possible.
+If you hear your dryer beeping, you need to look at the error code to determine what is wrong.
+Most dryers have an error booklet you can use to figure out what’s wrong and leave the guesswork behind you.

-If you cannot fix the beeping noise on your own, you may want to contact a professional who can assist you.
-That way, you know it is going to get fixed the first time.
-Fortunately, a lot of these issues are relatively easy for someone to fix with a few tools.
+If you cannot fix the beeping noise on your own, you’ll want to contact a professional who can assist you.